andrej-moor/sTudoo/docs/team-eval/peer-review.md

 ### Effect On Me

-I realy appriciated the honest and clear communication and Jana's drive to get things, done even under heavy load.
+I realy appriciated the honest and clear communication and Jana's drive to get things done, even under heavy load.
 Which was honestly a help in my own motivation.
-Jana was really one of the less project members at university that I would wish to have in real life in a professional context.
+Jana was really one of the view project partners at university that I would wish to have in real life in a professional context.

 ### Tip For The Future